FHantke/brave-browser-wiki/Chromium-rebases.md

 Be careful when applying `tools/gritsettings/resource_ids`, sometimes the IDs can change and you should update the Brave one to be the same as the Chromium one.

+Once you are done updating all the patches remove with `rm` not `git rm` all the patches in `brave/patches` and then run `npm run update_patches`.  cd `brave/patches` and `git add` everything.

+Commit what you have in a commit to update patches for the Chromium update.

 Do a build like normal, fix errors as they come up.

 `npm run build`

 Eventually you’ll start getting some string errors when you build.
+Commit what you have in a updates to brave-core commit.

 ```
 cd brave